I386: Obsolescence

 Windows 95 was the only entry in the Windows 9x series to officially support the 386, requiring at least a 386DX, though a 486 or better was recommended; Windows 98 requires a 486DX or higher.
 In the Windows NT family, Windows NT 3.51 was the last version with 386 support.

 Debian GNU/Linux dropped 386 support with the release of 3.1 (Sarge) in 2005 and completely removed support in 2007 with 4.0 (Etch).
 Citing the maintenance burden around SMP primitives, the Linux kernel developers cut support from the development codebase in December 2012, later released as kernel version 3.8.

 Among the BSDs, FreeBSD's 5.x releases were the last to support the 386; support for the 386SX was cut with release 5.2, while the remaining 386 support was removed with the 6.0 release in 2005.
 OpenBSD removed 386 support with version 4.2 (2007), DragonFly BSD with release 1.12 (2008), and NetBSD with the 5.0 release (2009).

+Microcode reverse engineering

+In May 2026, the Intel 80386 microcode was reverse engineered and publicly disassembled by a group including reenigne, Daniel Balsom ("gloriouscow"), Smartest Blob, nand2mario, and Ken Shirriff.
+The work reconstructed the processor's 37-bit microinstruction format and identified over 200 microcode entry points, revealing details of the 80386 instruction decoder, protection logic, paging behavior, and internal execution units.
+The reverse engineering effort also demonstrated that all documented 80386 instructions are implemented through microcode, unlike some earlier and later x86 processors which execute certain instructions entirely in hardwired logic.
+The team found out that unlike the Intel 8086 (and also unlike modern CPUs), the 80386 is always executing a μ-op and there is microcode for every instruction.
+The source code was published on GitHub.
+When run on the X386 FPGA, the microcode can boot DOS 6 and DOS 7, it can run protected-mode programs DOS/4GW and DOS/32A, and it can play Doom and Cannon Fodder.